Why ‘Amazon tax’ probably won’t fix the high-street’s woes

 But is that what this ‘Amazon tax’ is?
 The answer to all retailers’ problems?

-Hmm...well we won't jump the gun, but our guess is no. There are still a lot of unanswered questions that need to be addressed before we can look at 'Amazon tax' as a beacon of hope for traditional retail.
+Hmm…well, we won’t jump the gun, but our guess is no. We have a lot of unanswered questions that need to be addressed before we can confidently look at ‘Amazon tax’ as a beacon of hope for traditional retail.

-a) The big players in the retail world, e.g. House of Fraser, would potentially have to deal with business rates to keep their high-street wheels turning AND also have to pay online tax on top of that.
+a) The big players in the retail world would have to deal with business rates AND also have to pay online tax on top of that.
 Not ideal really, is it?

-b) Would this put a pin in the recent trend of online retailers opening bricks-and-mortar stores (e.g. Warby Parker, Missguided) because tax rates simply won't allow businesses to make a play for both online and offline?
+b) Would this put a pin in the recent trend of online retailers opening brick-and-mortar stores (e.g. Warby Parker, Missguided)?
+Because tax rates simply won’t allow businesses to make a play for both online and offline?

 Just a thought….